josejuansanchez/docker-esajpip/README.md

-# docker-esajpip-swhv
+# docker-esajpip

-This repository contains a Dockerfile for building a JPIP Server image containing the [SWHV esajpip][1] software.
+This repository contains a Dockerfile for building a JPIP Server image containing the [esajpip][1] software used in the [JHelioviewer project][3].

 This Docker image is also available on Docker Hub [josejuansanchez/esajpip:1.0][2].